Random Products of Standard Maps: Introduction

-Let $f$ be a $\mathcal{C}^2$ diffeomorphism of a compact manifold $M$ preserving a smooth probability measure $\mu$.
-A central tool to detect chaotic behavior in the system is by means of its Lyapunov exponents (denoted by $\chi(m,v)$): the existence of non-zero Lyapunov exponents on a set of positive $\mu$ measure guarantees abundance of exponentially diverging orbits, either for the future or for the past.
-Of particular importance is the case when all Lyapunov exponents are non-zero.
+Let $f$ be a $\mathcal{C}^2$ diffeomorphism of a compact Riemannian manifold $M$ preserving a smooth probability measure $\mu$.
+A central tool to detect chaotic behavior in the system is by means of its Lyapunov exponents.